matthiask/django-prose-editor/README.rst

 .. code-block:: javascript

-    // "announcements" is the name of the preset. const marker = "data-django-prose-editor-announcements"

-    function createEditor(textarea) {
-      if (textarea.closest(".prose-editor")) return
-      const config = JSON.parse(textarea.getAttribute(marker))

-      const {
+    import {
       // Always recommended:
       Document, Dropcursor, Gapcursor, Paragraph, HardBreak, Text,

       // Add support for a few marks:
       Bold, Italic, Subscript, Superscript, Link,

       // A menu is always nice:
       Menu,

-        // Helper which knows how to attach a prose editor to a textarea,
+      // Helper which knows how to attach a prose editor to a textarea: createTextareaEditor,

-        // either textareas which exist already on page load and also those
+      // Helper which runs the initialization on page load and when
-        // added through the Django admin's inlines mechanism: createTextareaEditor,
+      // new textareas are added through Django admin inlines: initializeEditors,
-      } = window.DjangoProseEditor
+    } from "django-prose-editor/editor"

+    // "announcements" is the name of the preset. const marker = "data-django-prose-editor-announcements"

+    function createEditor(textarea) {
+      if (textarea.closest(".prose-editor")) return
+      const config = JSON.parse(textarea.getAttribute(marker))

       const extensions = [
         Document, Dropcursor, Gapcursor, Paragraph, HardBreak, Text,